 Rotator Cuff Tendonitis Treatment Overview

-Consider seeing a healthcare provider if your shoulder pain is not starting to go away after 2–3 weeks of home treatments.
+- Pain is not starting to go away after 2–3 weeks of home treatments

 - Pain radiating down the arm with chest heaviness

 - Severe pain and inability to move the shoulder

 - Sudden numbness and weakness in the arm